tgalopin-archive/OpenGraphBundle/Resources/doc/index.markdown

 The TgaOpenGraphBundle is a simple way to improve how you manage OpenGraph into your Symfony2 application.

-> **Note**: OpenGraph is a standard protocol used by many websites around the world
+> **Note**: OpenGraph is a standard protocol used by many websites (Facebook,
-> (Facebook, Twitter, Google, ...) to obtain more precise informations about your
+> Twitter, Google, ...) to obtain more precise informations about your content.
-> content.
 >
 > [Learn more about OpenGraph](http://ogp.me/)

-The idea of this bundle it to associate each content entity in your app (a blog post, a static page or any other content) with spacific service, called the `OpenGraphMap`.
+The idea of this bundle it to associate each entity of your app with an **OpenGraph map**, a service able to create the OpenGraph document for your entity.
-This service will be able to render your content in an OpenGraph way so you will be able to display it in your HTML.

 Installation
 ------------